 Recent graduates have gone on to work for companies such as: Apple, Amazon, Children’s Hospital of Philadelphia, Gensler, Google, Ideo, Miso Robotics, Smart Design, Rivian, SpaceX, and TikTok.
 Many have started their own companies.

 The University of Pennsylvania offers two Integrated Product Design degrees: Master of Integrated Product Design (M:IPD) and the Master of Science in Engineering in Integrated Product Design (MSE:IPD).

 The M:IPD is intended for students with a non-engineering background or students with an engineering background who wish to build their skills in other disciplines.
 The curriculum is designed to provide students with an interdisciplinary perspective of product design.
-Students build skills in conceptualization, ideation, human-product interaction, aesthetics, manufacturing, marketing and business planning.
-M:IPD students will take courses in The School of Design, The School of Engineering, and The Wharton School.
+Students build skills in human-centered design, design research, ideation, human-product interaction, aesthetics, manufacturing, marketing and business planning.
+M:IPD students will take courses in design, engineering and business.

 Prior to the matriculation in the M:IPD or MSE:IPD degree programs, candidates should have a background in one of the three areas: business, design arts, or engineering.
 Students applying to the MSE:IPD program must have a background in engineering.

-The program looks for candidates that demonstrate through coursework and/ or immersive experiences not only a strong interest in product design and design thinking, but a degree of background in at least two of the three program areas: engineering, design/art, and business, along with hands on experience making/ building/ creating in some way or form, demonstrated through a submitted visual portfolio.
+The program looks for candidates that demonstrate through coursework and/ or immersive experiences a strong interest in product design or design thinking and a degree or background in at least one of the three program areas: engineering, design/art, and business.
+Successful applicants typically demonstrate experience creating, building, or making in some way or form, demonstrated through a submitted visual portfolio.
 We look for solid references from individuals with insight about the candidate, along with applicant strengths in both leadership and teamwork.
 University grades and standardized testing scores are important elements in the decision process, but are not a final determinant of eligibility.